microsoft/promptflow/examples/tutorials/quick-start/tune-your-prompt.md

 pf run visualize -n 'base_run,eval_run'
 ```

 Opps!
-The accuracy is not good enough.
-It's time to tune your prompt for higher accuracy!
+The accuracy isn't satisfactory.
+It's time to fine-tune your prompt for higher quality!

-## Tune your prompt
+## Fine-tuning your prompt

-To improve the quality of your prompt, you can quickly start an experiment to test your ideas.
+To improve the quality of your prompt, you can conduct an experiment to test your ideas.

-> Click to [download the prompt tuning case](./src/my_chat_variant.zip), unzip it, then put the `my_chat_variant` folder under the pf-test folder.
+Click to [download the prompt tuning case](./src/my_chat_variant.zip).
+Unzip it and place the `my_chat_variant` folder inside the pf-test folder.

-In the sample flow, you can see 3 Jinjia files: `chat.jinja2`, `chat_variant_1.jinja2` and `chat_variant_2.jinja2`.
-They are 3 prompt variants.
+In this sample flow, you'll find three Jinja files: `chat.jinja2`, `chat_variant_1.jinja2` and `chat_variant_2.jinja2`.
+These represent three prompt variants.

-We leverage the Chain of Thought (CoT) prompt engineering method to modify the prompt.
-Try to inspire LLM's reasoning ability by feeding few-shot CoT examples.
+We leverage the Chain of Thought (CoT) prompt engineering method to adjust the prompt.
+The goal is to activate the Language Model's reasoning capability of the questions, by providing a few CoT examples.

 Variant_0: the origin prompt
 ```